 - Track everything so you know what is working.
 Link tracking is not optional

 This six-step sequence is the practical application of everything the best affiliate marketing books teach.
-It is also the exact system that successful affiliate marketers use, whether they learned it from a book, a course, or years of trial and error.
+It is also the exact system that successful affiliate marketers use.

-When a Done-for-You System Makes More Sense Than Another Book
+What Should You Know About When a Done-for-You System Makes More Sense Than Another Book?

 The Bottom Line